xerolinux/XeroHub/content/posts/ml4w-hyprland-dots/index.md

 Before getting to it, I would like to say that, while I, myself do not and will not ever be using WMs since my workflow is tailored around DEs, that doesn't mean I do not appreciate the hard work others put into making them more approachable, and pretty to both look at and use.

 That being said, I have been following Hyprland's growth as time went on, especially all the rices being created for it.
-I have see so many awesome ones, but the one that caught my eye, which we will be talking about, is the one by a guy named [**@Stephan Raabe**](https://gitlab.com/stephan-raabe).
+I have seen so many awesome ones, but the one that caught my eye, which we will be talking about, is the one by a guy named [**@Stephan Raabe**](https://gitlab.com/stephan-raabe).

 {{< youtube GHYk1Iv4GkY >}}

-As you can see from the video above, he has gone above and beyond the natural limits, making **Hyprland** all that more fun and easy to use by creating *GUI Config Tools* written in **GTK** not only for his dots but you can can effortlessly configure almost every aspect of **Hyprland** making it truly your own.
+As you can see from the video above, he has gone above and beyond the natural limits, making **Hyprland** all that more fun and easy to use by creating *GUI Config Tools* written in **GTK** not only for his dots but you can effortlessly configure almost every aspect of **Hyprland** making it truly your own.
 It's truly amazing !!!!

 Here's a quote from the dev :